Laura Woods (English presenter)

-Laura Woods is an English presenter working for DAZN, ITV, Amazon Prime Video and Talksport.
-She currently hosts the Sports Breakfast show on Talksport on Monday, Tuesday and Wednesday with Ally McCoist.
+Laura Woods (born 2 July 1987) is an English presenter working for ITV, Amazon Prime Video, and TNT Sports.

 Early life and education

-Woods studied print journalism at Kingston University.
+Laura Woods was born on 2 July 1987 in Dagenham, London, England.
+She studied print journalism at Kingston University.

 Career

 Television

-After graduating from university, Woods got a job at Sky Sports as runner in 2009, working her way up to editorial assistant, then into production as assistant producer, associate and producer.
+After graduating from university, Woods got a job at Sky Sports as a runner in 2009, working her way up to editorial assistant, then into production as assistant producer, associate producer and producer.

 She started presenting by doing behind-the-scenes interviews on the darts coverage for Sky Sports' YouTube channel.

 Woods then got a job on the Saturday morning kids' show Game Changers.
 From there she started reporting on the NFL and joined the Soccer AM online presenting team, which included a trip to Euro 2016 in France where she broadcast live on Facebook every day.

 By 2018, Woods became a regular pitch-side reporter on Super Sunday, occasionally reporting with Gary Neville.
-In 2022, she left Sky Sports.
+She left Sky Sports in 2022.

-Woods also works for DAZN, as part of their coverage of boxing and the Woman's Champions League.
+Woods also worked for DAZN, as part of their coverage of boxing and the Women's Champions League.
+In July 2023, she left the company.

 On 17 August 2022, it was announced that Woods would be joining Osi Umenyiora and Jason Bell on an hour-long NFL highlights show every Friday on ITV.
+On 7 September 2023, she was replaced by Craig Doyle.

+On 18 July 2023, Woods joined TNT Sports (formerly BT Sport) as the lead presenter for the UEFA Champions League and the boxing coverage.

+Woods was the lead presenter of ITV's coverage of the 2023 FIFA Women’s World Cup.

 Radio

-In March 2020, Woods was announced as the main presenter for talkSPORT's breakfast show, presenting Monday to Wednesday, with Thursdays and Fridays presented by Alan Brazil.
+In March 2020, Woods was announced as the main presenter for Talksport's breakfast show, presenting Monday to Wednesday, with Thursdays and Fridays presented by Alan Brazil.

+On 14 June 2023, Woods announced that she was leaving the breakfast show.
+Her final show was on 28 June 2023.

 Personal life

-Woods dated former England Rugby player Alex Corbisiero for eight years.
+Woods dated former England rugby player Alex Corbisiero for eight years.

-Woods is a supporter of Arsenal F.C.
+She is a supporter of Arsenal.

+In February 2024, it was revealed that Woods was harassed and stalked for two years by a female football fan who threatened to kill her dog and sent her an STI kit in the post.
+The stalker was sentenced to 14 months in prison and placed on a restraining order.

+Laura Woods is engaged to Adam Collard and in January 2025 she gave birth to their first child.